Please follow the link below for a printable version

 2006 – 2011 Chair of the Association for Cognitive Analytic Therapy (ACAT) and founded member of The International Association for Cognitive Analytic Therapy (ICATA).

 Since 2007 I have been a Consultant Clinical Psychologist at Prior Consulting, an independent clinical psychology assessment and treatment service in Cambridge.
 The practice specialises in the assessment and treatments of adolescents and adults with a range of mental health problems including mood and anxiety disorders, PTSD and traumatic stress, behavioural and substance addictions, attention deficit problems, autistic spectrum disorders, interpersonal difficulties and personality disorder.
+The service also provides therapy to local social and adoption services.
 In addition to my clinic work I have a number of other roles:

 External Moderator for the East Anglia postgraduate diploma course in Cognitive Analytic Therapy.

 External supervisor to mental health clinical and forensic services in Cambridge and Milton Keynes.

 Westacott.
 M. C. (1995) Strategies for managing auditory hallucinations.
 Nursing Times, 91(3), 35 – 7.